 A. Balloon Sinuplasty is a surgical tool to open the drainage pathway of the sinuses.
 The balloon does not move or straighten the nasal septum.

 Q. I have had a chronic sinus infection for more than eight years.
-I first learned of the balloon treatment in 2006.
-My infection is fungal according to my doctor, and he said the balloon does not work for that.
-My question is has anything changed since then where the balloon will work for fungal infections?
+My infection is fungal according to my doctor, and he said balloon sinuplasty does not work for that.
+Has anything changed where the balloon will work for fungal infections?

 A. Balloon Sinuplasty is a surgical tool to open the sinuses and permit them to drain.
 At the time of opening the sinuses with Balloon Sinuplasty tools, the sinuses can be washed and irrigated to remove mucous and bacterial or fungal infections.
 In some instances the fungus can form a firm ball or be very thick and the irrigation will not remove the fungus.
 Since 2006 there are newer irrigation tools as part of the Acclarent Balloon Sinuplasty tools that may help.
 If you still have sinus problems you should seek a surgeon with skill and expertise in Balloon Sinuplasty.

 Q. I had sinus surgery over one year ago.
-I have never regretted it because I can now breathe through my nose, however, I am still having sinus infections, which I expected.
-My problem: I have recently had two sinus infections and feel like I never truly get rid of it on the left side of my face.
+I have never regretted it because I can now breathe through my nose.
+However, I am still having sinus infections, which I expected.
+I’ve recently had two sinus infections and feel like I never truly get rid of it on the left side of my face.
 It's tender to the touch and I feel bad.
-Would Balloon Sinuplasty be an option for me after I have already had surgery?
+Would Balloon Sinuplasty be an option for me after I’ve already had surgery?

 A. The left sided facial pain you are experiencing can have several causes, among which is a sinus problem.
 Balloon Sinuplasty is a minimally invasive effective tool used to manage sinus problems and can be used after previous nasal or sinus procedures.
 It is important to determine the exact nature of your sinus history and present problem to decide if you are a candidate for Balloon Sinuplasty.
 Seek a surgeon familiar with Balloon Sinuplasty.
 Your surgeon can advise you after a complete examination that might include your ENT history, a nasal endoscopic examination and computed tomographic (CT) scan.